Challenges for Reinforcement Learning in Quantum Circuit Design: Related Work

 \subsection{Quantum Circuit Optimization}

-To be practically effective, quantum circuits must accommodate the limitations of the currently available NISQ hardware, which is constrained in terms of the number of qubits, and highly error-prone.
-Merely finding a circuit architecture that fulfills a specific task is not sufficient; it is equally important to optimize this architecture while considering the hardware limitations.
-To achieve optimal and ``hardware-aware'' quantum circuit designs, several factors must be taken into account.
-These include the available gate set, qubit connectivity, and experimental constraints such as decoherence time, which imposes a maximum circuit depth \citep{Bharti.2022}.
-Addressing these requirements has given rise to the field of quantum circuit optimization (QCO), where the utilization of reinforcement learning has shown promising in solving some of the most prominent challenges, which we aim to survey here.

-\paragraph{\textbf{Structure Optimization}} The most apparent challenge in QCO is optimizing the circuit structure itself to globally reduce its depth and gate count.
-From a given quantum circuit, the goal is to find a logically equivalent circuit using fewer gates (often of a specific type) and therefore having an overall shorter runtime.
-While there has been important progress in this field using a variety of approaches, such as coordinate block minimization \citep{Ostaszewski.2021ROTO} or the ZX calculus \citep{Kissinger.2020} only to name a few, there are also successful examples utilizing RL, such as \citep{Fosel.3132021, Ostaszewski.2021}.
-Using RL for the task requires one main design decision: Do we let the agent operate globally on the whole circuit \citep{Fosel.3132021}, or incorporate the optimization into a gate-by-gate building procedure \citep{Ostaszewski.2021}?
-In the former, the observation would be a representation of an entire circuit, which is already built, and the actions would correspond to equivalence transformations that compress the circuit via combination or cancellation.
-The advantage of the latter is that we can stay in our familiar RL environment from QAS and just add further objectives -- e.g., minimize gate count and circuit depth -- to it by slightly modifying the reward function. \citet{Ostaszewski.2021} even argue that RL will naturally find shorter, better-performing solutions, as it is designed to maximizing the discounted sum of rewards.
-In practice, this means that by punishing each action (applying a new gate to the circuit) slightly, as done by the step cost introduced in Eq.~\eqref{eq:stepcost}, the RL agent will automatically find an optimized structure.
-Therefore, the structural optimization of circuits is inherent to the design of our RL approach.
+In addition to searching for feasible circuit architectures, RL has also been considered for \textit{quantum circuit optimization} (QCO).
+The most apparent challenge in QCO is optimizing the circuit structure to reduce its depth and global gate count.
+The goal is to find a logically equivalent circuit using fewer gates from a given quantum circuit, thus reducing the runtime.
+In addition to approaches such as the use of ZX calculus \citep{Kissinger.2020}, employing RL has also been proposed, either, with the agent operating on the entire circuit \citep{Fosel.3132021}, or, incorporating optimization through a gate-by-gate procedure \citep{ostaszewski2021reinforcement}. \citet{ostaszewski2021reinforcement} even argue that RL will naturally find shorter and better-performing solutions, as it is designed to maximize the discounted sum of rewards.
+In practice, we propose applying a step cost for each executed operation.
+Therefore, the structural optimization of the circuits is inherent in the design of our approach.

-\paragraph{\textbf{Parameter Optimization}} The task of optimizing parameters for parameterized quantum circuits, which serve as the backbone of Variational Quantum Algorithms (VQA), is closely realted.
-Traditionally, classical optimization routines are employed to accomplish this task, which can subsequently be incorporated into a RL workflow with the discrete placement of parameterized gates, as demonstrated by \citet{Ostaszewski.2021}.
-In contrast, our approach seeks to integrate this parameter optimization task directly into the RL environment, by enabling continuous actions.
-Thus, agents inherently strive for Parameter Optimization in the generated circuits.